Leci37/TensorFlow-stocks-prediction-Machine-learning-RealTime/README.md

 **Improvement**: Once these multidimensional arrays are returned, models are obtained with `get_dicts_models_multi_dimension()`, it is not possible to train a model and make a prediction with multidimensional arrays.

 ##### Review the way ground true is obtained
+It is recommended to review the point "Ground True is the variable" of the documentation, to understand this point.

 Before training the models the intervals (of 15min) are classified as buy point 100 or 101, sell point -100 or .-101 or no trade point 0, these values are entered in the column Y_TARGET = **'buy_sell_point'** through the method `Utils.Utils_buy_sell_points.get_buy_sell_points_Roll()`.

 The variation is calculated with respect to the following 12 windows (15min \* 12 = 3 hours), and from there the 8% points of greatest rise and greatest fall are obtained, and these points are assigned values other than 0.